Hello to all, i just revived a 1979 Dodge Vogue motorcoach, and would like to share my problems and solutions with you.

 Why is that - are the manufacturers of sheet metal wall type motorhomes all criminals who build cheap?

-I think there is more to that: first, when the sheet metal wall type was introduced in europe, motorhomes were smaller and lighter and could cope with the forces created while driving e.g. over bumbholes or cornering.
+I think there is more to that: first, when the sheet metal wall type was introduced in europe, motorhomes were smaller and lighter and could cope with the forces created while driving e.g. over bumbholes.

-Then, as customers requested more space and comfort, they grew bigger and heavier, loaded with creature comforts like central heating, big refrigeratores, toilets ,water and sewage tanks, tv, microwave, a rubber boat on the roof, bikes in the back and so on.
+Then, as customers requested more space and comfort, they grew bigger and heavier, loaded with creature comforts like central heating, toilets + water and sewage tanks, tv, microwave, a rubber boat on the roof, bikes in the back and so on.

 Only ten years ago, rooftop a/c`s were very rare in Europe.
 Now everybody wants them, and they represent a heavy load on the weakest part of the motorhome - the roof.

-In the US of A, bigger was always better and rooftop A/Cīs were common for 30 years, so there was never a real choice for maufacturers.
+In the US of A, bigger was allways better and rooftop A/Cīs were common for 30 years, so there was never a real choice for maufacturers.

 Ok let`s move on - you decided to go for it - next steps: